beemojs/beemo/docs/driver.md

 # Drivers

-TODO
+A driver is a pluggable interface for an individual development or build tool.
+It provides a custom implementation for interoperability with the primary Beemo process.

 ## Config Strategies

-Each driver is designed and built differently, as is there configuration patterns.
+Each driver is designed and built differently, as is their configuration patterns.
 To work around this, multiple strategies are in play when generating a config file at the root.

 - **Created config** - The config file is dynamically generated from the configuration module's